NellowTCS/Mesh-NOW/Docs/docs/guide/groups.md

 mesh_now_set_group(0);
 ```

-The group ID is a single byte (`uint8_t`), supporting groups 0-255.
+The group ID is a single byte (`uint8_t`), so there are 255 usable groups.
 Group 0 is the default and means "no group filter."

 ## Sending Group Messages